hrnozel/RingBuffer/README.md

 # RingBuffer
-This repository contains the thread safe implementation of  template circular buffer
+This repository contains the thread safe implementation of  template header only circular buffer

 Example: